If you’re trying to do more with less these days, you’re not alone.

 While the name itself is clearly redundant, the purpose of the Survey of Surveyors is to streamline your engagements across your organization.

 If you – or your colleagues – are reaching out to the same participants over and over again (especially if you’re asking the same questions about the same topics!), you create the impression that you don’t really know what you’re doing.
-One of our Sogo team members (shout-out to Laurie!) uses the expression “spray and pray” to describe this kind of philosophy.
+One of our team members uses the expression “spray and pray” to describe this kind of philosophy.
 Here it means that you’re sending out lots of requests and just hoping for the best – not exactly a sound strategy.

 Remember that you’re asking for something from your would-be participants — not vice versa.
 Even if the questions you’re asking are super relevant to them and the results will be used to significantly improve their futures, you still have a relatively limited amount of credit to cash in.
 The more you reach out to the same audience repeatedly, the greater the risk of annoying them.
 No matter your audience — employees, customers, community members — annoyance is never a strategic engagement choice.